fkooman/php-oauth-as/README.md

 You need to modify this (the URLs and the certificate fingerprint) to work with your IdP and possibly the attribute mapping rules.

+## DummyResourceOwner
+For instance in the `DummyResourceOwner` section, the user has this entitlement as shown in the snippet below:

+    ; Dummy Configuration
+    [DummyResourceOwner]
+    uid           = "admin"

+This just sets the user id to `admin` without requiring any authentication.
+This is easy for development purposes only and should NEVER be used for anything else.

 # Resource Servers
 If you are writing a resource server (RS) an API is available to verify the